 Kotlin is a highly popular programming language because of the huge presence of Android devices in the world.
 80% of Kotlin programmers use the language to build Android apps, 31% for back-end applications, 30% for SDK/libraries.

-It can be operated along with Java, hence you can use all Android libraries in the Kotlin app.
+It can be work with Java, hence you can use all Android libraries in the Kotlin app.

 Apps that use Kotlin

 You can’t decide what language will suit your project just be checking out the trends of language.
-Instead, you will need a proper consultation to know the requirements of your project and which language would be best suited to meet them.
+Instead, you will need a proper consultation to know the requirements of your project and which language would be best for them.

 At Amplework Software, the best mobile application development company in India, we are not just limited to develop the best mobile applications in their niche, but also provide an expert suggestion and complete consultation to our clients free of cost.
 Let us know your idea.